itanand/Freely/README.md

 # Skillpur-A-Freelancer-Platform

-Skillpur is a Open Sourse Freelance platform, where anyone can post the Freelancing opportunity and anyone can get the job.
-Please Visit [Skillpur](https://skillpur.vercel.app)
+Skillpur - Connecting top talent with quality clients ❤ SkillPur - A platform for the Freelancers to connect with the Companies, Individuals, Charities and other orgs for a good project!
+Skillpur is an Open Sourse Freelancing platform, where anyone can post the Freelancing opportunity and anyone can easily get the job :) Please Visit [Skillpur](https://skillpur.vercel.app)

 ![Skillpur Banner (1)](https://github.com/itanand/Skillpur/blob/master/public/skillpurr.png?raw=true)